A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Dataset Collection and Validation

 \subsection{Dataset Validation}

-To provide quantitative evidence of the dataset's reliability, we conduct rigorous validation on a randomly drawn subset of $\num{2000}$ samples from the full generated dataset that pass the atom-matching check, comprising $\num{1317}$, $\num{496}$, and $\num{187}$ easy, medium, and hard samples, respectively. \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item[\textbf{Validation Process}] Human validation of molecular descriptions is highly time-consuming.
-Based on our records, validating a single sample requires approximately $\qty{11.7}{\minute}$ on average, slightly higher than the $\qty{10}{\minute}$ reported by MolLangBench~\cite{mollangbench}.
-As a result, fully validating even the $\num{2000}$-sample subset would require approximately $\num{390}$ human-hours for a single round, excluding additional validation needed for later ablation studies.
+To provide quantitative evidence of the dataset's reliability, we conduct rigorous validation on a randomly drawn subset of $\num{2000}$ samples from the full generated dataset that pass the atom-matching check, comprising $\num{1317}$, $\num{496}$, and $\num{187}$ easy, medium, and hard samples, respectively. \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item[\textbf{Validation Process}] Human validation of molecular descriptions is time-consuming; based on our records, validating a single sample requires approximately $\qty{11.7}{\minute}$ on average, slightly above the $\qty{10}{\minute}$ reported by MolLangBench~\cite{mollangbench}.
+Fully validating even the $\num{2000}$-sample subset thus requires about $\num{390}$ human-hours for a single round, excluding additional validation for ablation studies.

 To evaluate more samples and ensure sufficient statistical power under a fixed human validation budget, we adopt a hybrid validation strategy combining LLM-based and human validation.
 For each sample, we first employ an LLM validator (GPT-5.2~\cite{openai5_2} with medium reasoning effort), prompting it to reconstruct the molecule in SMILES format from the generated description.
-We use the prompt from Appendix A.21.3 of MolLangBench for this evaluation.
+We use the prompt from Appendix A.21.3 of MolLangBench~\cite{mollangbench} for this evaluation.
 If the LLM produces an exactly matching SMILES string within three attempts (\texttt{pass@3}), the molecule sample is accepted as correctly described.
-This criterion is motivated by the near-zero likelihood of false positives: reconstructing an exact molecular structure from an incorrect or ambiguous description is highly unlikely.
+This criterion is motivated by the near-zero likelihood of false positives: reconstructing an exact molecular structure from an incorrect or ambiguous description is highly unlikely, as empirically demonstrated in Appendix~\ref{sec:false_positive_validation}.
 Using this approach, the LLM validator successfully validates $85.7\%$ of samples, reducing the number requiring human validation to $\num{287}$.